Title: Plurality and singularity: Multilingual policies and specific situated academic actions

 - Balbina Moncada (University of Lleida, Spain): Lecturers’ accounts of English language learning and teaching in EMI.

 - Samantha Curle (University of Oxford, UK): Japanese professors’ attitudes towards English Medium of Instruction for academic subjects in the Japanese higher education context.

 - Monica Clua (Universitat Internacional de Catalunya, Spain): Actions speak louder than words: A multimodal appraoch to interactional competence in an English-medium university lecture.

 Round Table: speakers include Patrick Studer (ZHAW, Switzerland), Emma Dafouz (Universidad Complutense, Madrid, Spain), Kevin Haines (University of Groningen, Netherlands), Jenny Valcke (Karolinska Institutet, Sweden), Carmen Pérez (UPF, Barcelona), Mireia Trenchs (UPF, Barcelona).

-Slides of the presentations will be made available on the Member Zone.
+Slides of the presentations are available in the Member Zone.